Hi! Here is a little information about me.

 I started the Ann Arbor gardening and seed-swap e-mail list.
 It has grown to be a great place to ask gardening questions, find someone to take the extra plants from your garden off your hands, or get help with identifying a particular plant.

 I started the Gluten-Free Ann Arbor celiac support group, for people who need to eat gluten-free food.
-When I wrote this, it had 817 people and is a great place to ask questions about gluten-free food, find a local gluten-free pizza, or talk about staying gluten-free at school or work.
+When I wrote this, it had 824 people and is a good place to ask questions about gluten-free food, find a local gluten-free pizza, or talk about staying gluten-free at school or work.
+Lately the group is more active on the Gluten-Free Ann Arbor facebook page

 I re-started the local chapter of the Association for Women in Computing when the group was about to be de-charted for inactivity.
 I am not involved with it today, but for a while I was the chapter's president.
 Later that chapter grew to be one of the organization's largest, though today it is no longer active anymore.
 I think this group grew to be so big and strong because it meets a real need.